Strike Authorization Vote and Strike FAQ

 - We held a mass meeting at which more than one hundred postdocs from across Sinai voiced support for a strike authorization vote.

-Despite these and other efforts, as of early August the administration has agreed to meet with us just 23 times over the course of ten months, for the equivalent of roughly half of a work day each month.
+Despite these and other efforts, as of early November the administration has agreed to meet with us just 33 times over the course of 13 months, for the equivalent of roughly half of a work day each month.
 Sinai has also consistently rejected our requests to meet more often or for longer periods, stating that their schedules are too complicated and busy.

-While we have made progress in a number of important areas since we started bargaining on October 4, 2022, Sinai has so far failed to reach a fair agreement in a timely manner, and continues to resist agreeing to stronger protections in areas like unfair termination or discrimination, harassment, and bullying, while showing no commitment to approaching our economic proposals with any greater urgency.
+While we have made progress in a number of important areas since we started bargaining on October 4, 2022, Sinai has so far failed to reach a fair agreement in a timely manner, and continues to resist agreeing to stronger protections in areas like unfair termination or discrimination, harassment, and bullying, as well as economic proposals.
+Sinai has also failed to bargain in good faith and has unlawfully threatened international postdocs.

-What could a strike look like/how long would it last?
+What will a strike look like and how long would it last?

 A strike is a complete work stoppage.
 During a strike, Postdocs would not perform our work duties and instead would participate in picket lines to increase the visibility of the strike.
-We will make the decision about ending a potential strike based on the status of negotiations.
+Check out picket line information and sign up for picket shifts here.
+You must sign up for at least 20 hours/week (e.g. five shifts) to be eligible for strike pay.

 What makes a strike effective?